CourierLo/TMSTC-Star/README.md

 <img src="map/results/random_20_10_new.png" width = "300" height = "300" alt="random_res" />
 <img src="map/results/Denver_2.png" width = "300" height = "300" alt="Denver_2_res" />
 <img src="map/results/NewYork_0.png" width = "300" height = "300" alt="NewYork_0_res" />

+## P.S
+This code was initially designed to verify some ideas and was not carefully structured.
+I will refactor the code with some useful tools such as *clang*, *gtest* and *asan* when I have time.